 Where a course is offered on more than one campus, students will be allocated to one of the campuses and will be required to attend that campus for at least the first semester.

-Students who wish to change to another campus may apply to do so using the Enrolment Statement (Form E) or Change to Enrolment Form (Form C).
+Students who wish to change to another campus may apply to do so using the Enrolment Statement (Form E).
 Applications will be determined by Faculties.